 By Jon Y. Wolfe

-I recently read an article in Field and Stream, "The World's Leading Outdoor Magazine," and the article was ranking the 50 best guns ever made.
+I recently read an article in Field and Stream and the article was ranking the 50 best guns ever made.
 I immediately skipped the introduction and went directly to the list.

-It was a great design, which was truly ahead of its time when Arthur Savage developed it in the 1890s.
+It was a great design that was truly ahead of its time when Arthur Savage developed it in the 1890s.
 He designed the 1899 in hope of winning a contract with the war department.
 Although he did not, his design endured and the 99 went on to become a representation of its creator's genius.

 For hunting North American game the Savage 99 is still one of the finest hunting rifles of all time.
 In fact, it was a solid performer well into the later part of the last century, nearly one hundred years after its creation.
 It was manufactured for nearly a century with over a million rifles produced before the Savage 99 was discontinued due to decrepit machinery and increased cost.